 Survey evidence allows determining to which extent pricing policies of firms are forward looking, as typically assumed in theoretical models.
-Table 8 presents evidence on forward looking pricing behaviour in the surveys of the United States and Canada.
+Table 8 presents evidence on forward looking pricing behaviour in the surveys carried out in the United States and Canada.
 The evidence shows substantial departures from the hypothesis of forward looking price setters.
-In particular, a significant fraction of firms is not affected by changes in the outlook for the national economy.
-The impact of future inflation is generally more important, although less so than anticipated firm specific costs .
+In particular, a significant fraction of firms is not affected by changes in the outlook for the national economy when setting prices.
+The impact of future inflation is generally more important, although less so than for anticipated firm specific costs22.
 However, only 45% of US firms and 40% of Canadian firms state that they will raise prices in the face of anticipated costs increases.
 When asked about the reasons for not changing prices in this context, firms give especial attention to coordination failure and implicit and explicit contract explanations.
 These are also the theories that tend to receive the broadest support in surveys carried out in other countries [Fabiani et al. (2006) for euro area countries].

-&lt;sup>17 In Maćkowiak and Wiederholt (2007) firms pay more attention to idiosyncratic shocks than to aggregate conditions if idiosyncratic shocks are more variable than economy-wide ones.

-$\label{lem:constraints} \textbf{Forward looking price behaviour.} \ \textbf{American surveys}$
+Table 9 presents the evidence of European surveys.
+Again, the existence of a significant share of firms deviating from full forward looking behaviour is found.
+Interestingly, some surveys have asked firms whether they follow some simple rule of thumb when setting prices (for instance, changing prices by a fixed percentage) or whether they consider a wide set of indicators that relate to the current environment

+Table 8

+Forward looking price behaviour.
+Ame erican survevs

 Share of firms (%)

 United States

-1. Do forecasts about the future outlook for the national economy ever directly affect the prices you set?
+1. Do forecasts about t he future outlook for the national economy eve er directly affect the prices you set?

 Never 70.5

 Ocassionally 15.0

 Often 14.5

-2.Do forecasts of future economy-wide inflation rates ever directly affect the prices you set?
+2.Do forecasts of futur e economy-wide inflation rates ever directly af fect the prices you set?

 Never 51.8

 Ocassionally 19.9

 Often 28.3

-3. When you see cost or wage increase coming, do you raise your prices in anticipation?
+3. When you see cost of or wage increase coming, do you raise your prio ces in anticipation?

-Yes or often 44.4 No or rarely 55.6
+Yes or often 44.4

+No or rarely 55.6

-4. Why do not firms raise their prices in the face of anticipated cost increases?
+4. Why do not firms ra ise their prices in the face of anticipated cost in ncreases?

-We worry competing firms won't raise their prices 26.4 It would antagonize or cause difficulty for our customers 25.6 Once costs rise, we can raise our prices promptly 14.9 We lack confidence in our cost forecasts 8.3 Contracts or regulation prohibit anticipatory price hikes 6.6 Other 18.2
+We worry compe ting firms won't raise their prices 26.4

+It would antagon ize or cause difficulty for our customers 25.6

+Once costs rise, v we can raise our prices promptly 14.9

+We lack confider nce in our cost forecasts 8.3

+Contracts or regu llation prohibit anticipatory price hikes 6.6

+Other 18.2

 Canada

-If you foresee an increase in your future costs (such as raw materials), do you raise your own prices in anticipation?
+If you foresee an increase anticipation? ease in your future costs (such as raw materials), do you raise your own prices in

+Yes 40

-Yes 40 Other 60
+Other 60